sveltia/sveltia-cms/README.md

 To achieve radical improvements in UX, performance, i18n and other areas, it was decided to build an alternative from the ground up, while ensuring an easy migration path from the other.
 After proving the concept with a rapid [Svelte](https://svelte.dev/) prototype, development was accelerated to address their primary use cases.
 The new offering has since been named Sveltia CMS and released as open source software to encourage wider adoption.

+### Our goals

-Our goal is to make it a viable successor to Netlify CMS, expand the Git-based headless CMS market, empower small businesses and individuals who need a simple yet powerful CMS solution, and showcase the huge potential of the Svelte framework.
+- Making Sveltia CMS a viable successor to Netlify CMS
+- Expanding the Git-based headless CMS market
+- Empowering small businesses and individuals who need a simple, free, yet powerful CMS solution
+- Showcasing the vast potential of the Svelte framework

 ## Development status